 There’s actually some interesting speculation online as to why Jimi decided to make his debut single a cover song about a man who murders his wife and tries to hightail it to Mexico.
-Discussions usually reference Jimi’s turbulent military service (e.g. being conscripted into the Army and basically kicked out of it) as possibly drawing him to a song about violence, betrayal, and freedom.
+Discussions usually reference Jimi’s turbulent military service; that is to say, Jimi being conscripted into the Army before being kicked out of it as possibly drawing him to a song about violence, betrayal, and freedom.
 I’ve even found comments about how the background vocals are meant to represent the ghost of Joe’s wife, haunting him as he tries to cheat the gallows.

 Is any of that actually true?
 Who can say… I think the thoughts regarding the background singers are a bit fanciful.
 I’m not even sure whose idea that was, e.g. if it was Jimi or producer Chas Chandler.
-It may have had less to do with making a musical statement and more to do with filling the vocals out, since it’s well known that, at this point in his career, Jimi was very insecure about his voice.
+It may have had less to do with making a musical statement and more to do with filling the vocals out; it’s well–known that, at this point in his career, Jimi was very insecure about his voice.